-In human geography, we generally classify regions into three types.
+Regions represent one of the five themes of human geography.
+We generally classify regions into three types.
 These are: formal, functional, and perceptual regions.

 Firstly, a formal region is formally recognized and often has a clearly delineated boundary that everyone agrees upon.
 For example, a nation-state is a formal region.